-UCF: In Five Years as Head Coach
+UCF: In Six Years as Head Coach

 Rooney was officially announced as UCF's fifth head baseball coach on June 12, 2008, in the baseball complex's Tradition Room.
 The press conference took place in front of a packed media contingent, showing that the city of Orlando and Knight fans everywhere were eager for the UCF baseball program to reload.

 The coaching staff immediately hit the recruiting trail that summer.
 Rooney put together a class for 2010 that featured 21 players, a group that quickly gave UCF some national exposure.

 The class eventually was ranked No. 4 in the nation by Collegiate Baseball Newspaper and No. 10 by Baseball America, both of which were the highest rankings from those publications in UCF history.
 They also marked Rooney's fourth different program where he landed a top-20 class.

 To top it off, Rooney's second recruiting class was once again honored by Collegiate Baseball Newspaper as the 20th-best class in the country in the summer of 2010.

 That group joined the Knights for the 2011 season and promptly led UCF to its first NCAA Regional appearance since 2004 and a top-25 national ranking.
 The Black and Gold posted a 39-23 record for its best season dating back to the 2005 campaign, had a school-record 12 wins in Conference USA play and had eight players sign professional contracts.
 As the architect of this postseason team, Rooney was named as one of the top-20 coaches in the country for 2011.